 It involves the association to form a 30nm Chromatin Fiber.
 Despite more than two decades of investigation, the structure of the 30nm fiber remains a subject of debate.
 Two models in which the nucleosomal filament is coiled have been proposed.

 2. The Solenoid model.

-These models differ in the relative positioning of nucleosome within the fiber.
-However, recent research favors the “zig-zag” model, in which successive nucleosomes along the DNA are arranged in different stacks and alternating nucleosome become interacting neighbours.
+These models differ in the relative positioning of nucleosomes within the fiber.
+However, recent research favors the “zig-zag” model, in which successive nucleosomes along the DNA are arranged in different stacks and alternating nucleosomes become interacting neighbors.

-Regardless of how it is accomplished, the assembly of 30nm fibres further reduce the length of DNA by a factor of seven, or by a factor of 42 altogether (i.e. nucleosome + 20nm chromatin fibre).
-That means a 30nm fibre would contain 1.26μm (1260nm) long DNA.
+Regardless of how it is accomplished, the assembly of 30nm fibers further reduces the length of DNA by a factor of seven, or by a factor of 42 altogether (i.e. nucleosome + 20nm chromatin fiber).
+That means a 30nm fiber would contain 1.26μm (1260nm) long DNA.